A pleasant blend of modern innovation and blissful history

 Walk the streets of Montevideo and marvel at the remains of Spanish and Portuguese exploration and settlement.
 Head to Punta del Este for some rest and relaxation, but don't miss Vilaró's Casapueblo, which draws not on Spanish and Portuguese roots, but on inspiration from Mykonos and Timbuktu.
 In the midst of the colonial world left behind, tall, modern buildings pepper the Montevideo skyline, creating a beautiful mix of old and new.

 As is evidenced by the massive change to renewable energy sources, Uruguayan people are driven, passionate people.
 They still will often take time to celebrate their gaucho roots with folk music and dancing, and will welcome visitors warmly into their countries.
 Being a smaller country with a smaller population, they pace of life is leisurely, giving a pleasant respite from your busy life.

 Learn more about The Atlantis Fellowship in Uruguay:

 Uruguay's featured hospital

 If accepted, your enrollment fee is $900 USD, due within two weeks of acceptance.
 This nonrefundable fee reserves your placement and serves as a housing deposit.
 A separate program fee will be assessed according to the length of your program.
-To review specific prices, please visit the Fellowship Locations page or see the locations above.
 Please note that flights are not included.
 If you have concerns about financing before applying, please contact our Admissions team at any time.